Skip to contents

 Note

 When a SAS file contains more rows than the chunk_size, multiple Parquet files will be created from it.
-This doesn’t affect how the data is loaded with read_register() (see Reading a Parquet register below), it only means you may see more Parquet files in the output than input SAS files.
+This doesn’t affect how the data is loaded with read_register() (see Reading a Parquet register below), you may see multiple Parquet files per source SAS file.

 Even though this only converts a single file, the output is partitioned by the year extracted from the file name as seen below: